By Neha Garg

 - Call an ambulance

 - Call your national suicide helplines

 Psychotherapy involves talking about your feelings with a specialist.
 It could be a very good option for someone who wants to vent their feelings without being judged.
-This depression treatment may take time to show its effect but has no side effects.
+This treatment may take time to show its effect but has no side effects.
 It’s always worth a trial.

 - Medicines may sometimes take up to 6-8 weeks to start working but some people may feel better sooner.

 The key is persistence.
 Don’t expect to see the effects in a few days.
-You should always wait for a few weeks before you think that the depression treatment is not working.
-Make sure to discuss with your doctor as you may need an alternative depression treatment or a combination of both.
+You should always wait for a few weeks before you think that the treatment is not working.
+Make sure to discuss with your doctor as you may need an alternative treatment or a combination of both.

-Apart from the above medical depression treatments, one could also do a number of things which may assist in reducing the symptoms of depression.
+Apart from the above medical treatments, one could also do a number of things which may assist in reducing the symptoms of depression.
 Eating a healthy diet, regular exercise, speaking with friends and family more often could be helpful.